arielBWong/Gaussian2line/README.md

-# Gaussian2line
+# Gaussian projection

 This is to record thought process on project n-dimentional Gaussian to a line.

-My problems exposed includes: inference ability on linear algebra is close to zero.
-I don't know how to use vector operators.

 https://math.stackexchange.com/questions/1385624/projection-of-gaussian-distribution-along-a-vector

 https://www.stat.cmu.edu/~cshalizi/uADA/12/lectures/ch14.pdf

 For my projection code, I use the above inference results.
-There are still a few questions unclear.
+But I still don't know what it means to project to parallel line

 (1) Projection line:  how to project to v2?